nretnilkram/create-release/README.md

 ```

 This will create a [Release](https://help.github.com/en/articles/creating-releases), as well as a [`release` event](https://developer.github.com/v3/activity/events/types/#releaseevent), which could be handled by a third party service, or by GitHub Actions for additional uses, for example the [`@actions/upload-release-asset`](https://www.github.com/actions/upload-release-asset) GitHub Action.
 This uses the `GITHUB_TOKEN` provided by the [virtual environment](https://help.github.com/en/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-actions#github_token-secret), so no new token is needed.

-## Contributing

-We would love you to contribute to `@actions/create-release`, pull requests are welcome!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## License